 Undergraduate Internships

-Applications for our spring 2026 internship, HIST593, are open.
+Applications for our fall 2026 internship, HIST593, are now open!

-How to apply:
+How to Apply

-The Southern Oral History Program (SOHP) is currently accepting applications for our Spring 2026 undergraduate internship.
+The Southern Oral History Program (SOHP) is currently accepting applications for our Fall 2026 undergraduate internship.
 The SOHP’s internship program provides experiential education in the intellectual, practical, and curatorial work of oral history.
 Students must apply for the program; upon acceptance, they will be enrolled in HIST 593 for three credit hours.
-The course will meet at the Center for the Study of the American South on Fridays from 10:10 am–1:00 pm during the Spring 2026 semester.
+The course will meet at the Center for the Study of the American South on Fridays from 10:10 am–1:00 pm during the Fall 2026 semester.

 Students will work as researchers, collaborators, and curators with the Southern Oral History Program.
 They will learn about oral history as both a method and a tradition—studying interviewing techniques, fieldwork ethics, and the interpretive frameworks that shape oral history as a practice.

-This semester will center on a collaborative oral history project, with the partner organization and theme to be announced.
 Past internships have focused on topics such as labor and worker rights, textile history, racial justice, public health, and Southern identity.
 Students will explore how oral history intersects with social movements, memory work, and storytelling in the U.S. South, and how these narratives are shaped by race, class, gender, and geography.

 As part of the internship, students will also: